Home icon

 Out and About with Preschoolers: Literacy Activities

-Take a casual walk.
+Take a casual walk

 • Help the children categorize the different signs that they see (advertisements, announcements, warning signs, directional signs).

 • Discuss what the children notice in ways that expand their vocabularies: “Kayla noticed a bird’s nest on the blue awning above the store entrance!”
+“Amir noticed a warning sign on the gazebo.
+It tells people not to feed the squirrels.”

 • Pause to talk about interesting things.
 Is the bakery especially fragrant?
 Invite everyone to take a sniff and describe the aroma.
 Are leaves falling?
 Collect specimens for discussion and study.
+Has it rained or snowed lately?
+How can you tell?

 • After the walk, ask the children to dictate a report about it together.
 Help them think about sequence in storytelling: “What did we do first, next, after that, last?”
+Children can draw illustrations to represent different events from their walk and compile them into a book.

-Stay on the grounds.
+Stay on the grounds

 • Tell stories outdoors.
 Be sure everyone has a comfortable place to sit and can hear you easily.
 (A librarian can help you find stories about the outdoors to learn and share with children.)